Grief Recovery Specialist, Writer + Blogger

 One of the most important practices for sensitive people is time to discharge or release.
 This means carving out some time every now and then (or, preferably, often) to be alone.
 You take on a lot of energy, emotions, and “stuff” when you are interacting with others.
 This includes remote interactions, such as texting, social media, and calls.

 Being alone is particularly helpful to clear all of that out.
 Sleeping and napping are also great.
-These habits allow your system to rest and reset.
-Share with loved ones that self-care time helps your mental health and allows for a better relationship too.
+These habits bring much-needed relief and allow your system to rest and reset.
+Share with a close friend, family member, or loved one that self-care time helps your mental health and allows for a better relationship too.
+You may also want to set a time limit on social situations and social media to avoid overload from the energy of others and the emotions of people.
+And, taking a quiet walk afterward is a beautiful thing.

 Stop Taking On Other People’s Energy